jumbosushi/jumboblog/content/blog/2025-10-02-pty-explained.md

 Next, the code manipulates the terminal configuration.
 These methods are from `termios` which is a C API to manipulate line discipline behavior.
 It saves the current configuration into a `mode` variable (which is used later).
 It then sets the pty follower that stdin is connected to into `raw` mode.

 When a pty follower is in `raw` mode, it disables most line discipline features, and it passes the data as is to the receiving end.
-This means that the line discipline will no longer process `CTRL-C` key press as `SIGINT` for this pty follower.
-Note that this only affects the original pty follower the parent Python process was attached to (shown in red), not the new pair created in the earlier step.
-The goal of this config change is to allow the parent process to intercept control characters and forward them to the child process's pty instead.
+This means that the line discipline will no longer process `CTRL-C` key press as `SIGINT` for this pty follower (shown in red).

 ![python_pty_raw](/images/2025-10-02-pty-explained/python-pty-raw.png)